 Once a blister or wound is formed, your goal is to protect the area from further damage.
 KT Tape is intrinsically flexible, adhesive, and tough.
 It is particularly useful for curved or shaped areas.

-It was about an hour before sundown, and I was walking Huck, my yellow lab who was about three at the time, without a leash through a patch of familiar woods in Pennsylvania.
+It was about an hour before sundown, and I was walking Huck, my yellow lab who was about three at the time.
+He was off-leash as we walked through a patch of familiar woods in Pennsylvania.
 I didn’t have a first aid kit or headlamp; we weren’t planning on being out long.

 When I found Huck, he was obviously traumatized.
 I tried to approach him, and he ran.
 Not wanting to make his heart beat any faster, I pursued him at a slow walk, running through a mental list of possible problems: broken rib, multiple broken ribs, pneumothorax, head injury, severe bleeding.